What's The Story With Propanediol?

 When it comes to beauty and personal care products, we have a new development.
 It’s the asterisk affect.
 It’s when an ingredient is listed that doesn’t look or sound natural, so to deal with that, the ingredient is followed up with an explanation, which is often denoted with an *.

 Another version of this practice is when you see an ingredient that clearly is not something any reasonable person would call natural and then in parentheses next to it, you see, “from plants,” or “derived from corn,” or “made from seaweed,” or something to that affect.
 This is deceptive.
 It’s meant to arrest any suspicion in its tracks, and instead, reassure you with words that make you feel better.

 This practice also leaves out a lot of other key information, like what else is in there to make it do what corn, seaweed and other plants would never be able to do on their own?
 Just because something is derived from a biological source, in no way makes it wholly natural, nor does it fully inform us of the chemical reality of the end product.

 Propanediol is one such chemical.
-It is used primarily as an alternative to propylene glycol, even though, to look it up is to discover it is actually synonymous with propylene glycol, which is what anti-freeze is made from.
+It is used primarily as an alternative to propylene glycol, even though, to look it up is to discover it is actually synonymous with propylene glycol, which is already confusing - and it gets worse.
 There are different versions of propanediol.
 Some is made from petrochemicals and some is said to be a chemical made from sugar- sugar derived from starch (corn) to be exact.
 This is where the natural claim comes from.